Help care for nature

 Habitat gardens

-Using the plants that are native to your region is a great way to create a habitat sanctuary in your own garden that will attract local birds and other wildlife, including butterflies.
+Using the plants that are native to your region is a great way to create a habitat sanctuary in your own garden.
+It will attract local birds and other wildlife, including butterflies.

-By creating a habitat sanctuary in your own garden you will be providing food and shelter for our native plants, insects, birds and other animals.
+Creating a habitat sanctuary in your garden will provide food and shelter for our native plants, insects, birds and other animals.

-• Discover how to create a wildlife garden and encourage bush birds into your garden with NRM South's wonderful Bush Birds brochure.
+Discover how to create a wildlife garden and encourage bush birds into your garden with NRM South's Bush Birds brochure.

 Become a citizen scientist

-You don’t need a science degree to be a citizen scientist, just a curious nature and an enthusiasm for the natural world around us.
+You don't need a science degree to be a citizen scientist.
+You just need a curious nature and an enthusiasm for the natural world around us.

-By contributing your observations on nature to online apps like iNaturalist, Fungimap and FrogID you are making a valuable contribution to our understanding of Hobart’s bushland reserves and the wildlife that rely on them for survival.
+Contribute your observations to the online apps listed below.
+This helps our understanding of Hobart's bushland reserves and the wildlife that rely on them for survival.

 Here are just a few citizen science programs you can get involved with: